Creativity Coaching Online Certification Program

 See frequently asked questions further down on this page.

 I. FOUR TRAINING COURSES, INCLUDING THE FOLLOWING:

-Note: All of these courses are available to anyone; you do not need to be in the certification program to take these courses.
+Note: All of these courses are available to any CCA member; you do not need to be in the certification program to take these courses.
 These four training courses do not need to be taken in the order listed below -- they can be taken in any order.
 You may declare your candidacy for certification before, during, or after taking these courses, though some courses have reduced fees for those who declare their candidacy for certification in advance of taking the class.

 - Basic Coaching Training Course

 Eric's Maisel’s 16-week online Introduction to Creativity Training